pachyderm/pachyderm/README.md

 ### News

 We are in the midst of a refactor!
+See the release branch for the current, working release of Pachyderm.

 WE'RE HIRING!
 Love Docker, Go and distributed systems?
 Learn more about [our team](http://www.pachyderm.io/jobs.html) and email us at jobs@pachyderm.io.